AumitLeon/webdev-workshop/README.md

 **Headers:**

 Header tags allow you to format text on your page as, unsuprisignly, headers.
 The largest header is `<h1>` and the smallest is `<h6>`.
-We will see later on how you can possible style headers to make them bigger or smaller, and even change their styles.
+We will see later on how you can possibly style headers to make them bigger or smaller, and even change their styles.
 ```html
 <h1>This is the largest header!</h1>
 <h2>This is the second largset header!</h2>